hienleke/hienleke.github.io/README.md

 ## 👨‍💻 About Me

-I'm a motivated and experienced **Remote Customer Support Specialist** with over **2.5 years** of experience in delivering exceptional customer service, resolving technical issues, and guiding customers through product navigation.
+I'm a motivated and experienced **Remote Customer Support Specialist** with over **1 year** of experience in delivering exceptional customer service, resolving technical issues, and guiding customers through product navigation.
 I excel at building strong relationships with both new leads and existing customers, and I'm skilled in supporting the sales process with CRM tools and email marketing strategies.

 I also have a background in **software engineering**, where I've contributed to internal system improvements, enhanced communication flows, and optimized backend processes to drive efficiency.